secrez/secrez/packages/secrez/README.md

-  exit      << deprecated - use "quit" instead export    Export encrypted data to the OS in the current local folder find      Find a secret. help      This help. import    Import files from the OS into the current folder lcat      Similar to a standard cat in the external fs.
+  exit      << deprecated - use "quit" instead export    Export encrypted data to the OS in the current local folder find      Find a secret. git       Pushes to a repo and pulls from a repo. help      This help. import    Import files from the OS into the current folder lcat      Similar to a standard cat in the external fs.